jerrykrinock/CoreDataProgressiveMigration/README.md

 CoreDataProgressiveMigration is a fork of William Boles' CoreDataMigrationExample.
 Progressive migration is explained in William Boles' [blog post on progressive migration](https://williamboles.me/progressive-core-data-migration/)

 Our fork is it is not a tutorial example as William's code is.
-CoreDataProgressiveMigration is a small library of source files with a simple API that can be spliced into your Core Data target, either Swift or Objective-C, to add progressive migration.
+CoreDataProgressiveMigration is a group of source files with a API that can be spliced into your Core Data target, either Swift or Objective-C (with a little shim).
 We feel that dropping CoreDataProgressiveMigration into your actual project and trying it will be much faster than studying an example.

 ## Features